coenkcore/nanopwn/README.md

 ## Credits
 - tie1r for Nanopwn
-- Lex for fixing iRan and the [source](http://lexploit.com/iRan) for it
+- Lex for fixing iRan and the [source](http://lexploit.com/iran/) for it
 - iPhone Dev team for Pwnage 2.0 bootrom exploit
 - freemyipod.org for DFU PID's
+- all the testers